nils-werner/dump_db/README.markdown

 - New Config parameters `path` and `format`.

+**Version 1.05**

+- New function to restore database from dump.
+  Be advised that this should never be used in a production environment as the procedure to extract the queries from the dump may be prone to errors.
+  To enable this feature you need to activate it manually in your config file.

 ## Config

 Path lets you define a destination other than `/workspace`, i.e. outside your publicly accessible directories.
 Please make sure that destination is writeable by PHP.
 The path is relative to the constant `DOCROOT`, it must begin with a slash and must not end with one.